syncfusion-content/windowsforms-docs/WindowsForms/Grid/Grid-Controls.md

-al /t:lib /culture:de-DE /out:&lt;Location&gt;\Syncfusion.GridHelperClasses.Windows.resources.dll /v:1.1.0.0 /delay+ /keyf:&lt;Location&gt;:\\sf.publicsnk /embed:&lt;Location&gt;\Syncfusion.
+al /t:lib /culture:de-DE /out:<Location>\Syncfusion.GridHelperClasses.Windows.resources.dll /v:1.1.0.0 /delay+ /keyf:<Location>:\\sf.publicsnk /embed:<Location>\Syncfusion.
 GridHelperClasses.Windows.Localization.SR.de-DE.Resources

 5. After creating the satellite assembly, you must have the assembly signed to access the resources in the assembly.
 The signing operation is done by using the following code:

-Sn –Vr &lt;Location of Satellite dll&gt;\Syncfusion.GridHelperClasses.Windows.resources.dll
+Sn –Vr <Location of Satellite dll>\Syncfusion.GridHelperClasses.Windows.resources.dll